endy128/restaurant-page/README.md

 An example restaurant page
 - Using npm and webpack
 - JavaScript to change the DOM and change page contents
-- Only very simple HTML file to begin with
+- Only very simple HTML file to begin with, render everything with functions